If you’re looking to buy a new kitten online, be wary of unscrupulous sellers who put profit before cat welfare

 Welcoming a fluffy new kitten into the family is an exciting time, with lots of play, laughs and cuddles ahead.
 If you’re adopting your new feline friend from Cats Protection, you can be sure they’re happy, healthy and exactly what you were expecting (they’ll even come with four weeks’ free pet insurance too!).

 However, if you choose to buy your new pet, there can be some risks to look out for.
-68% of the cats purchased in the last year were found online, including on sites such as Pets4Homes, Gumtree and Facebook.
+68% of the cats purchased in the last year (Cats Report 2021) were found online, including on sites such as Pets4Homes, Gumtree and Facebook.
 The anonymity provided by the online marketplace can unfortunately make it easier for unscrupulous sellers to put profit before cat welfare.

 To avoid becoming a victim of kitten mis-selling, be wary of some of the pitfalls of shopping online for pets.

 Kittens should not be separated from their mothers before they are eight weeks old, as this family time is crucial for their health and development.
 During those first eight weeks, kittens get vital nutrients and antibodies from their mum’s milk, helping them to grow strong and their immune systems to develop.
 Being with their mum and siblings also helps them to learn important life skills, such as grooming, toileting and playing.
 Some unscrupulous sellers may advertise kittens as being over eight weeks old, but actually sell them younger so they can make a quick profit.

 If sellers are more interested in money than cat welfare, they may not get the kittens they’re breading the right veterinary care, or provide them with a clean, safe environment to grow up in.
 Young kittens are particularly vulnerable to illness and disease, especially if they don’t get to spend their first eight weeks with their mother.
 If you buy a kitten from an irresponsible breeder, you could be left with expensive vet bills or, even worse, the kitten may not survive.